 In March 2021, TPACT received additional loan proceeds in the amount of \$242,410 under the PPP.
 The loan, which was in the form of a note with a bank, matures in March 2026, and bears interest at a rate of 1% per annum.
-Monthly principal and interest payments will commence in February 2022 if not forgiven.
-PPP loan proceeds and accrued interest are forgivable, after a period of time, if TPACT expends those funds for qualified expenditures.
+In September 2021, TPACT received formal forgiveness from the bank of the entire loan amount and immediately accounted for the PPP loan as a gain on extinguishment of debt in PPP loan forgiveness on the Statements of Revenues, Expenses, and Changes in Net Position.